 Notice that several women play key roles in the genealogy of the Christ.
 These include Rahab, Ruth, Tamar and Mary, Jesus’ mother.
 Outside of the genealogy, a queen named Esther played a very key role in the preservation of the holy lineage.

 The genealogy is a love story between God and His people.
 It is a story of blessing and preservation through hardship, of redemption, and an offer of eternal life that is extended to all because of the genealogy and its Fruit.

-The format for the blog is a series of daily meditations.
+The format for this study is a series of daily meditations.
 We invite the Holy Spirit to instruct each of us in the way that He chooses, and to use this all over the globe, bearing fruit until the return of Jesus Christ.
 Along the way, we ask Him to unlock the treasures found in the lives of the people who make up the genealogy.
 Help us to find new gold daily as we sift through Your precious word, and silver as You bring us new truths about Yourself and Your desire to play a role in our daily lives.

 I pray that we all find much encouragement and guidance for living as we witness our loving God in action as He leads us on our spiritual journey.

 Had you read the genealogy before today?
 What is your reaction to it?

-Holy Spirit of God, be with us to teach us and guide us as we proceed through Your Word, learning the depths of Your love and wisdom as we follow the genealogy of Jesus Christ.
+Heavenly Father, be with us to teach us and guide us as we proceed through Your Word, learning the depths of Your love and wisdom as we follow the genealogy of Jesus Christ.
 We ask this in Jesus’ name, Amen.